andyxlin1/css-projects/README.md

 # web-design-projects
-Using HTML,CSS, and Javascript I create personal projects to display my knowledge within these fields.
+Using HTML and CSS I create personal projects to display my knowledge within these fields.
 _____________________________________________________________________________________________________________________________
 Google Homepage
   - Used HTML such as Titles, headings, images, classes, footers, lists,IDs, and names to structure the google homepage.